verri/cool/doc_colony.md

 Colonies are unordered lists suitable for high-modification scenarios.

-*Notes:* All elements within a colony have a stable memory location, that is, pointers and iterators (including end()) to non-erased elements are valid regardless of insertions and erasures to the container and even when the container is moved.
+*Notes:* All elements within a colony have a stable memory location, that is, pointers and iterators to non-erased, non-past-end elements are valid regardless of insertions and erasures to the container and even when the container is moved.

 ### Struct `cool::colony::sentinel` \[Colony.\]